 We're here to help

 We'd love to hear your tips for making meetings useful and productive - let us know what you do.
-And while we're on the subject, take a look at our range of meeting room and boardroom furniture and accessories at www.officesupermarket.co.uk or call us on 0344 755 3018 and one of our team will be happy to help you.
+And while we're on the subject, take a look at our meeting room tables and conference chairs or call us on 0344 755 3018 and one of our team will be happy to help you.